 Are there other recommendations for keeping volunteers safe at Adopt-a-Beach events?

 Safety first!
 We have provided a list of safety-related best practices for Adopt-a-Beach Team Leaders on the Safety and Your Adopt-a-Beach Cleanup page.
-You will find information on COVID-19 safety as well as information about high water levels and general Adopt-a-Beach safety guidelines.
+You will find information about weather safety, high water levels, and general Adopt-a-Beach safety guidelines.